agourlay/post-on-my-fridge/Readme.md

 There is no authentication, everyone can add or delete stuff.

-To create a post :

-* fill out the form on the right side.

-* change the color of the post as well. (optionnal)

-* choose a due date using the calendar, the post will be automatically delete. (optionnal)

-* solve the captcha.

-* drag & drop your post where you want on the fridge.

 You can insert an url in the content of a post:

 * a simple url to a website will create a href link.